 Chalk paint is all the rage right now – and for good reason.
 It requires little to no prep, distresses beautifully and is incredibly easy to use.
-Perhaps you have an old chest of drawers you want to revamp or some shutters that are longing for a new pop of colour, or even need a front door glow-up.
+Perhaps you have an old chest of drawers you want to revamp, some shutters that are longing for a new pop of colour, or even need a front door glow-up.
 Either way, chalk paint makes for a great distressed and shabby chic look or a smooth and seamless finish – whatever your preference.

 To help you get started, take a look at our easy guide on what you need to know about applying chalk paint.

-Chalk paint is low prep, non-toxic, easy to clean up and works well in creating rustic, farmhouse style décor that is so sought after.
+Chalk paint is low prep, eco-friendly, easy to clean up and works well in creating rustic, farmhouse style décor that is so sought after.
 It also works well in creating contemporary, full-coverage finishes on furniture from dressers and doors to mirrors and children’s toys.
-Whether you are planning on flipping furniture for profit or have items to upcycle and give a new lease of life, chalk paint is a great option.
+Whether you are planning on flipping furniture for profit, have items to upcycle or your kitchen needs a new lease of life, chalk paint is a great option.

 As a rule of thumb, one litre of chalk paint should cover around 13 metres of your chosen surface.
 That’s approximately the equivalent of a medium-sized chest of drawers or two standard nightstands.
 At Frenchic, our furniture paint cans are 750ml – which will cover approximately 12.5 square metres per coat.

 To get started, clean the piece of furniture you’ll be painting.
 Give it a wipe down to remove any dirt and lint.
 A good scrub with sugar soap is recommended as all manner of things can resist paint adherence – including nicotine, grease and silicone polish.
 A light hand-sand to abrade the surface also a good idea to ensure the paint has a 'key' to grip.